 Be honest: When was the last time you gave your call center—the nexus of your customers’ experience—a gut check?
 Doing so frequently will help sustain your customer relationships and competitive edge against market players.
-As we quickly approach the year’s end, now is a good time to take a look at how your existing contact center solution is performing and if there are any holes that need to be filled.
+As we quickly move into 2018, now is a good time to take a look at how your existing contact center solution is performing and if there are any holes that need to be filled.

 - 62 percent of organizations currently using some type of cloud-based call center solution